MorphometricsGroup/EasyDCP/auto_ctrl/flow.md

 [A] build depth maps
 [A] build dense cloud
 (O) check dense cloud
+[A] export dense cloud to .PLY
 {x} points classification
-[A] build DEM (using Top XY?)
+[A] build DEM
+[O] check DEM
+[A] export DEM to .TIF
 [A] build orthomosaic
-(O) check DEM and orthomosaic
+[O] check orthomosaic
-[A] export dense cloud to PLY, XYZ, etc
-[A] export DEM to TIF
-[A] export orthomosaic to TIF
+[A] export orthomosaic to .TIF
 ----analysis---
-import orthomosaic / dem / dense cloud run stuff [many steps] output CSV containing phenotypic data
+import orthomosaic / dem / dense cloud
-(in progress)
+Haozhou [many steps]
+	A. Classification of dense cloud from raw image
+	B. Noise filtering
+	C. Leftover noise filtering by point cloud size histogram
+	D. Creation of DEM/DSM
+	E. Segmentation of plants and Identification by x-axis order
+	F. Measurement
+		a.
+Ellipse long and short axis
+		b.
+Volume
+		c. etc
+output CSV containing phenotypic data

 --
 problems, manual steps.
--clicking GCPs if too small or large
--entering scalebar IF NON CODED
+-clicking GCPs if too small or large to be detected automatically -entering scalebar IF NON CODED
--markers occluded by plants and not put into tie point cloud, preventing ground alignment export point cloud properly - scaling issue
+-markers may be occluded by plants and not put into tie point cloud, preventing ground alignment export point cloud properly - scaling issue, phenotyping design concern